 Just know that the Lord will keep you safe during the testing.
 And if you don’t give up, you can pass the test!

-- NOTE: While Peter spoke of God’s judgment, he also points out his rescue of Noah and Lot, whom he kept safe (2 Peter 2:4-11).
+NOTE: While Peter spoke of God’s judgment, he also pointed out his rescue of Noah and Lot, whom he kept safe (2 Peter 2:4-11).
 He will do the same for you.

 So many have endured testing of all sorts by faith and so can you!